 “We advocate, advance and educate,” Kelly said, referring to the mission displayed on Ability’s website.
 “We lift people with disabilities around getting more employment and work towards understanding invisible versus visible disabilities.
 The intersectionality of our group really knows no gender, no race, no sexual orientation.
 It touches every demographic out there.”

 Ability plays a large role in our commitment to making technology accessible for everyone.
 The AT&T Foundry, for example, often works towards technology-focused solutions for users with disabilities.
 This has included those injured on the battlefield, or in accidents, as well as those who have been born blind or deaf.
 The AT&T Accessibility Lab, a project brought to life by AT&T Lead Compliance Analyst Crystal Baker, gives our product developers a chance to understand what it can mean to have a cognitive, visual, hearing or motor disability.

 “Our partnership with the AT&T Diversity & Inclusion (D&I) organization is critical,” Kelly said.
 “Our particular area can be tricky because of the stigma Gina mentioned.
 Many people are not ready to self-identify.
 We work closely with D&I and HR to figure out how we can create a more inclusive environment.”

 Much of Ability’s direct efforts involve the internal work they do within our teams.
-Recently, the group opened one opportunity for dialogue through an event they co-hosted with other employee groups.
+In 2019, the group opened one opportunity for dialogue through an event they co-hosted with other employee groups.
 The event centered around the filming of Swim Team, a documentary where three young athletes on the autism spectrum overcame trials to win their sporting events.

 Running such events helped Gina and Kelly gain more confidence in taking on leadership roles.